ionathanch/pi-forall/README.md

 All the example files are found in the `pi/` directory.
 The `pi/README.pi` file imports each file with a short description.
+The `pi/StraTT.pi` file contains all of the specific examples mentioned in the paper.